paulfioravanti/legacy_app/README.md

 ## Testing

 Code quality is attempted by using [Code Climate](https://codeclimate.com/) for quality metrics, and [Rails Brakeman](http://rails-brakeman.com/) for a security audit.
+[Reek](https://github.com/troessner/reek) and [Rails Best Practices](https://github.com/railsbp/rails_best_practices) also helped in identifying some quality issues.

 Run tests: